Tony: M-F 9:30-12:00 and other times as needed. Contact me when you need assistance via facebook group and email

 Amarillo College has no authority whatsoever over the actions of the staff and administration who work in these affiliates with respect to their decisions about student access to their clinics.

 If a student is refused admission to ANY clinical affiliate for any reasons related to or attributable to real or perceived student conduct or clinical performance, the student will NOT be able to continue in the program!
 In such case, the student will receive a Practicum grade of “F” and will be dropped from the program with NO option to re-enroll.

 Since there are very limited clinical resources, students cannot repeat an entire clinical semester (or even a rotation) if they receive a failing grade.
 Therefore, a student receiving a failing grade for any Practicum course (semester) will automatically (and immediately) be dismissed from the program.

 Additionally, a student will receive a failing grade for their Practicum course AND be dismissed from the program if they:

-Note: any time a student receives a failing grade for a rotation, the Clinical Supervisor and the Program Director will discuss the situation.
+Note: any time a student receives a failing grade for a rotation, the Clinical Supervisor and the Clinical Coordinator (as well as involving the Program Director) will discuss the situation.
 The Program Director will also meet with the student to discuss the situation.
 A meeting with all affected parties (student, clinic, faculty) may be necessary.